nimrodSec/nimrodSec/_posts/2024-07-26-2024-boot-security-part-1.md

 ``And this is it for the first post!
 In the next one, I will discuss whether UEFI Secure Boot holds up to those requirements.
 Some of you may already guess...``

 {: .box-success}
-I would be very happy about andy questions or feedback!
+I would be very happy about any questions or feedback!
  You can find my contact details [here](/nimrodSec/contact).

 ### Bibliography: